AQ-Life/CPgraph/README.md

 “aetoxgrplot” function is to draw adverse events toxicity grade plot in vaccine clinical trials.

+“kmplot” function is to draw KM plot in oncology clinical trials.

 ## Installation

-You can install the development version of gmtplot from [GitHub](https://github.com/) with:
+You can install the development version of CPgraph from [GitHub](https://github.com/) with:

 ``` r